menu

 One downside of living in Rock is that it can take a long time to commute to work.
 In Rock, the average commute to work is 32.95 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Rock doesn't have a public transportation system that people use for their commute.
+Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rock in 2022 was $32,836, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $131,344 for a family of four.